th-we/deskflow-wiki/Developer-troubleshooting.md

 Depending onyour OS, the CMake directory is not always added to your path during installation.
 For example on Windows, you may need to edit your `PATH` environment variable to include the CMake directory (e.g. `C:\Program Files\CMake\bin`).
 After changing your environment variables, you may need to restart your IDE.

+### The same `cmake` error persists even after trying solutions

+CMake caches configuration but doesn't invalidate the cache when the environment changes.
+Delete the `build` directory and re-run the configure step to create a fresh configuration.

 ### CMake cannot find Qt: `CMake Warning at src/gui/CMakeLists.txt`

 You may need to add the `CMAKE_PREFIX_PATH` environment variable with the path to the Qt library dir (e.g. on Windows, `C:\Qt\5.15.2\msvc2019_64`).
 Don't forget to delete your `build` dir and restart VS Code.

-### The same error persists even after trying solutions

-CMake caches configuration but doesn't invalidate the cache when the environment changes.
-Delete the `build` directory and re-run the configure step to create a fresh configuration.

 ### Windows error: `The CXX compiler identification is unknown`